COMMON MISTAKES THAT ERODE COMPANY EXIT VALUE

 - promote well internally and recruit strategically;

 - invest in training your successors;

 - incentivise them correctly to keep them involved in the business.

-As a quick aside, as I know how critical this is I have developed a programme proven to develop top tier management or director teams (50% of the cost is currently covered via funding so feel free to drop me a line if you’d like more details.)
+- As a quick aside, as I know how critical this is I have developed a programme proven to develop top tier management or director teams (50% of the cost is currently covered via funding so feel free to drop me a line if you’d like more details.)

-High client turnover – high client turnover typically indicates a poor service, product quality or competitiveness and that is often an indicator of deeper problems within the business.
+- High client turnover – high client turnover typically indicates a poor service in recruitment and that is often an indicator of deeper problems within the business.
 Plenty of repeat business on the other hand is an indicator of likely future revenues for the buyer.

-Too much reliance on too few clients / revenue streams – if a company is too dependent on any individual sources of revenue – be it a recruiter or a client – then a buyer will price in that risk.
+- Too much reliance on too few clients / billing recruiters – if a company is too dependent on any individual sources of revenue – be it a recruiter or a client – then a buyer will price in that risk.
 Recruitment is an industry that can be prone to experience high staff turnover and little client loyalty and buyers will want revenue sources to be spread.